 In addition to consulting work during 2015 and 2016, I am involved in data analyis and software development for a fund manager – my son’s company Tribelet Capital Management.
 The aim of the work has been to derive signal generating mechanical trading systems that have the potential to out perform market indexes.
 The work has involved both Options and Futures markets and the models were built using the FileMaker package.

-As part of my contribution to the community, I am secretary for our building’s Owners Corporation – Hero Apartments and vice president of Residents 3000 a community of residents who live in the Melbourne CBD and have the 3000 post code.
-Among other duties, I maintain both web sites and have had a substantial role in creating content and ideas for the sites.
+As part of my contribution to the community, I have served as committee member and secretary for our building’s Owners Corporation – Hero Apartments for 10.5 years and I am currently vice president of Residents 3000 a community of residents who live in the Melbourne CBD (that has the 3000 post code – hence the name).
+Among other duties, I maintain the Residents 3000 web sites and have had a substantial role in creating content and ideas for the sites.
 I have developed and run the Members Relationship Database for Residents 3000 again using the FileMaker platform.

 When I am not learning new skills or consulting, I am a keen runner/walker/elliptical stepper, do some weight training and practice yoga.
-The Melbourne city lifestyle provides many oportunities to enjoy ballet, orchestra, the cinema and wonderful dining experiences.
+The Melbourne city lifestyle provides many opportunities to enjoy ballet, orchestra, the cinema, wonderful dining experiences and of course the Australian Open.
 Grand children living in the same apartment building and nearby continue to delight.
 I wholeheartedly embrace the importance of lifestyle balance between work and play, an important factor in the business ethic learnt from living in the Sunshine Coast region for many years.